laravel-hyperf/laravel-hyperf.com/docs/docs/collections.md

 ## Introduction

-The `Hyperf\Collection\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
+The `LaravelHyperf\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:

 ```php
 $collection = collect(['taylor', 'abigail', null])->map(function (?string $name) {